 The physician licensing attorneys of the Leichter Law Firm have handled hundreds of medical license matters against the Texas Medical Board with cases ranging from minor advertising or documentation violations to complex litigation involving claimed departures from the accepted standard of care.
 All of our TMB lawyers have extensive Texas Medical Board experience, and some have worked as attorneys for the Board at various stages in their careers.
 Our representative cases illustrate the success our Texas Medical Board attorneys have had in defending physicians and protecting their medical licenses from this zealous and very active State agency.
 For more information on what our Texas Medical Board attorneys could do for you, contact us today at (512) 495-9995.

 Disciplinary cases involving a physician’s license and the Texas Medical Board can be categorized into two distinct areas: substantive and procedural.
 The substantive involves the allegation or matter type and the procedural examines where in the disciplinary process the case is.

 Procedural milestones or stages in the development of an investigation or TMB disciplinary case can be segmented as follows:

 - Informal Settlement Conference

 - Agreed Order Negotiations

 - Mediations of Contested Case Hearings at SOAH

 - Probation or Agreed Order Violations

-Texas Medical Board physician licensing cases handled by the lawyers of the Leichter Law firm routinely involving the following substantive matters:
+Texas Medical Board physician licensing cases handled by the lawyers of the Leichter Law Firm PC routinely involving the following substantive matters: